giocosmiano/haskell-programming/ch25-composing-types/readme.md

    by the `Maybe monad`.

  - A `monad transformer` is a variant of an ordinary type that takes an additional type argument which is assumed to have a `Monad` instance.
-For example, `MaybeT` is the transformer variant of the `Maybe` type.
+For example, `IdentityT` is the transformer variant of the `Maybe` type.
 The transformer variant of a type gives us a `Monad` instance that binds over both bits of structure.
 This allows us to compose `monads` and combine their effects.